 Riverford Christmas Recipe Box

 Why: Offering high-welfare meat and organic veggies, Riverford puts the feelgood factor in your Christmas feast.
-There are a range of options to choose from, depending on how many you’re catering for, or dietary requirements.
-Our favourite is the medium Christmas box, which feeds 4-5 people and includes a medium veg box, a turkey breast joint, pigs in blankets, stuffing and cranberry sauce.
-If you prefer, there is a vegan version which comes with a nut roast, and you’re also able to add little extras like mince pies or a Christmas pudding to finish things off sweetly.
+There are typically a range of options to choose from, depending on how many you’re catering for, or dietary requirements.
+Our favourite last year was the medium Christmas box, which fed 4-5 people and included a medium veg box, a turkey breast joint, pigs in blankets, stuffing and cranberry sauce.
+If you prefer, there was also a vegan version which came with a nut roast, and you were also able to add little extras like mince pies or a Christmas pudding to finish things off sweetly.
+We're expecting more of the same for 2021.

 How much: A small regular box starts from £49.75 (feeds 2-3)